 To hear directly from some of the contributors to the series of mini-books, you can view the webinar, From Reactive to Proactive: Real-World Solutions for Becoming a Strategic Treasury.

-This webinar features experts from Fluor, TRW Automotive and Bank of America Merrill Lynch discussing their own perspectives on how to become more proactive and strategic in their approach, as well as a lively round table discussion.
+This webinar features experts from TRW Automotive, Bank of America and Merrill Lynch discussing their own perspectives on how to become more proactive and strategic in their approach, as well as a lively round table discussion.

 Disclosure: Hanesbrands and Beam Suntory are Kyriba clients.